 Here's a scenario: You are visiting a site and notice that the AdBlock button in the browser toolbar has changed to a green "thumbs-up," indicating ads are not being blocked.
 You know that you have not told AdBlock to stop blocking ads on this site.
 You click the AdBlock button to see whether you may have paused AdBlock and forgot to resume ad blocking.
 When you select Enable AdBlock on this page, you see the following notice: "Sorry, AdBlock is disabled on this page by one of your filter lists."

 Why would an ad-blocking filter list whitelist a site?

 One of the ways filter lists remove ads is by blocking and hiding resources (images, scripts, and so on) with names that contain the word "ad."
-If the word "ad" is part of the site's name, the entire site is blocked!
-In cases like this, the filter list authors will usually add an exception for the site, whitelisting improperly blocked resources so the site works the way it should.
+If the word "ad" is part of the site's name, however, the entire site could be blocked even it the site doesn't serve ads at all.